monoscope-tech/apitoolkit-landing/blog/how-to-setup-php-laravel-cache-for-apitoolkit-to-avoid-sdk-reinitialization/index.md

 Removing roundtrips to reinitialize unlocks huge performance wins, accelerating response times.
 Frontend requests no longer waste cycles establishing credentials or configuring settings, accessing ready connections from the cache instead.

-## Benefits of Caching SDK Connections when using APItoolkit
+## Benefits of Caching SDK Connections when using monoscope

 1. **Improved Speed:** By eliminating redundant initialization, requests complete faster, with wait times slashed by up to 80-90%.
 Lazy loading and other initiatives function optimally.